Nathi Mthethwa: Facebook Post Claiming to Show Ambassador Falling From Hotel Confirmed to Be Fake

 Briefly News journalist Byron Pillay has dedicated a decade to reporting on the South African political landscape, crime, and social issues.
 He spent 10 years working for the Northern Natal Courier before transitioning to online journalism.

-A Facebook post claiming to contain a video of Nkosinathi “Nathi” Mthethwa falling from the 22nd floor of a Paris hotel has been confirmed to be fake.
+A Facebook post claiming to contain a video of Nkosinathi “Nathi” Mthethwa falling from the 22nd floor of a hotel in Paris has been confirmed to be fake.

 The post, shared across several Facebook pages, has since gone viral, racking up hundreds of thousands of views.
 The post was shared a few days after the death of the South African Ambassador to France.